 Reasons for Adoption of Super Seeder

-The Table 6 reveals the reasons for adoption of super seeder.
+Table 6 reveals the reasons for adoption of super seeder.
 A majority of the respondents (56.67%) ranked at 1, the ability to perform residue management, land preparation, and sowing operations in a single pass.
-Further, half of (51.67%) of the respondents showed the possibility of sowing of wheat just after rice harvesting.
+Further, half of (51.67%) respondents showed the possibility of sowing of wheat just after rice harvesting.
 Additionally, 48.33 per cent of adopters agreed that it significantly saves cost.
 In terms of benefits, 41.67per cent of the respondents ranked the adoption of the super seeder result in saving time, while 24% mentioned that it helps in maintaining soil moisture.
 Further 38.33 per cent of farmers agreed that it helps in reducing fuel cost.
 Moreover, 38.33per cent of the respondents stated that it also reduces labour costs.
 Lastly, 33.33per cent of the respondents agreed that the adoption of the super seeder leads to reduced use of weedicides.

 Table 6: Reasons for adoption of Super Seeder (n=60)